 (f) The sum of the telemetered Generation Resource net output used in SCED; and

-(g) An aggregate energy Demand curve based on the Real-Time Market (RTM) Energy Bid curves available to SCED.
-The energy Demand curve will be calculated beginning at the sum of the Low Power Consumptions (LPCs) and ending at the sum of the Maximum Power Consumptions (MPCs) for Controllable Load Resources with RTM Energy Bids, with the dispatch for each Controllable Load Resource constrained between the Controllable Load Resource’s LPC and MPC.
-The result will represent the ERCOT System Demand response capability available to SCED of the Controllable Load Resources with RTM Energy Bids at various pricing points, not taking into consideration any physical limitations of the ERCOT System.
+(g) An aggregate energy Demand curve based on the Energy Bid Curves available to SCED.
+The energy Demand curve will be calculated beginning at the sum of the Low Power Consumptions (LPCs) and ending at the sum of the Maximum Power Consumptions (MPCs) for Controllable Load Resources with Energy Bid Curves, with the dispatch for each Controllable Load Resource constrained between the Controllable Load Resource’s LPC and MPC.
+The result will represent the ERCOT System Demand response capability available to SCED of the Controllable Load Resources with Energy Bid Curves at various pricing points, not taking into consideration any physical limitations of the ERCOT System.